hivehand/util/README.md

 ## git-purge

-This should really be fleshed out into a script that does some basic argument-checking.
-(In particular, if not passed a path, it will neither complain nor do anything of interest.)
+If you were to take a cue from Ripley in *Aliens*, and set out to build a flamethrower that sported both a chainsaw bayonet and a grenade launcher capable of flinging water balloons filled with hydrochloric acid, then you might ultimately produce a tool as dangerous, as prone to creating inadvertent collateral damage, as this one.

-It is nevertheless useful if you want to brutally and thoroughly clear a repository, or part thereof, of any local changes. *Nota bene* that it will **lose data**---indeed, that's the whole point---so use with care.
+There are nevertheless times when you want to brutally and thoroughly clear a repository, or part thereof, of any local changes, without going to the trouble of cloning a fresh copy from origin.
+That's where this script comes in.

+Given a target path, it will:

+    git reset -q HEAD ${target}
+    git checkout -- ${target}
+    git clean -fd ${target}

+If *not* given a target path, it will default to the current directory.
+Just to be crystal clear: this is a tool designed from the outset to **throw away** data, so use with care.

+## git-report

+A very, *very* simple wrapper that just does the following:

+    git fetch
+    git status --column
+    git stash list

+It's a one-command mechanism for getting a quick report on the state of the current repository and branch.

 ## jj